ag9217/AlgoVisual/README.md

 ### Usage
 You can randomise the values by pressing `r` and pick between Bubble Sort `b` or Selection Sort `s`.
 While the program is sorting the array, the up and down keys can be used to increase and decrease the delay between steps respectively.

+Green indicates that two values were swapped in the array and red indicates no swap.

 ### Images
 ![alt text](https://i.imgur.com/LmtkkiJ.gif)